 What are Hybrid Experiences?

-To address some of the functionality gaps highlighted above, Microsoft are using hybrid experiences.
+To address some of the functionality gaps highlighted above, Microsoft has used using hybrid experiences.

-Advanced Find has recently added to Unified Interface and running this is one example of a hybrid experience.
+Advanced Find was added to Unified Interface last year and running this has been one example of a hybrid experience.
 Selecting this command from the main Dynamics toolbar opens up the classic interface to display to define search terms.

 However, clicking an item in the search results will always open records in the new Unified Interface.
 As a result, the legacy experience is strictly contained and won’t leak to other functions such as when records are viewed.
 These are being replaced as a purely Unified experience is delivered and Microsoft has now revealed a new format for Advanced Find.

 How should I prepare for the Unified Interface?